bahostetterlewis/tableful/README.md

 Easy interface - 2 functions

-TablefulOfDict\()
-Prints a dict in a tableful way.
+TablefulOfDict\() - Prints a dict in a tableful way.

 Keyword args:
-file - an optional file like object that can be written
+* file - an optional file like object that can be written

-Tableful\()
-Prints an iterable in a tableful way.
+Tableful\() - Prints an iterable in a tableful way.

 Keyword args:
-file - an optional file like object that can be written headers - an optional headers iterable that will be used in place of the main iterables embedded headers
+* file - an optional file like object that can be written
+* headers - an optional headers iterable that will be used in place of the main iterables embedded headers